 When creating a Twitter post, it tracks my letter count to let me know if my text is too long.
 I can fix it right then before scheduling it.

 I can preschedule my Instagram posts too.
 It sends a reminder to my phone when it’s time to post.
 Publishing it just required a simple click and paste.
-If I miss these reminders, the Instagram posts are waiting in my CoSchedule calendar (which is accessible on my phone), and I can send when I’m ready.
+If I miss these reminders, the Instagram posts are waiting in my CoSchedule calendar (which is accessible on my phone), and I can send it when I’m ready.

 Customer service is only available through email.
 When I’m having a problem, I don’t want to wait for hours or the next day to get an answer to my query.
-I hope they would add telephone or chat customer service shortly.
+I hope they would add a telephone or chat customer service shortly.
 To be fair, I did get answers to all my questions within a day.

 CoSchedule video tutorials and online webinars need work.
 The informational content races by so quickly, I couldn’t tell what they were doing.
 Slow down; this isn’t speed dating!
 Plus, the webinar’s video window was too small to easily see what they were doing and when I enlarged it, the resolution was so poor, so I still couldn’t figure out what buttons they were clicking.